 In a country where the greatest political hope for change comes in the form of voting for a president who appoints employees and friends of Monsanto to the FDA and USDA, trying to sway policymakers might seem like a lost cause.

-But you just have to know where to look — the policymakers who can change our system are not currently in power, but they are incubating now, in our schools; with our help, with tools like FOOD FIGHT, they can be the first generation to make Monsanto a household name, and begin its transformation.
+Before you lose all hope, take another look – the policymakers who can change our system may not be in power currently, but they are incubating now, in our schools.
+With your help, with tools like FOOD FIGHT, they can be the first generation to make Monsanto a household name, and begin the food system’s transformation.

-We designed a school curriculum to teach the kids about the world of industrial agriculture — what it’s doing to their bodies, their neighborhoods, and their planet — and put the video at the heart of it.
+We designed a FOOD FIGHT school curriculum, to teach young adults about the world of industrial agriculture — what it’s doing to their bodies, their neighborhoods, and their planet — and put the video at the heart of it.
 Music and comedy, for some neurological reason, connect with more kids than lectures and books do, so it made sense to marry the message with those elements, giving the teachers a tool more powerful than their time or budgets allow.

-While our budget for social media was low, it still managed to make the front page of YouTube, and took “the food world by storm”.
+While our budget for social media was low, it still managed to make the front page of YouTube, and took “the food world by storm,” as one writer put it.
 The response was overwhelming.
 We received 100,000 views in the first week, with 99% of reviewers marking “Like”, and literally over 95% comments being not only positive, but detailed, engaging and intelligent.
 Usually a great video will get about 70% positive comments, and the rest are by trollers, so I am still blown away by ratio of positive reviews we got on this one.

 “I’m telling you this is the best HipHop video I’ve seen in a while…”